forgottentq/nginx-sneaky-chatgpt/README.md

 This has worked to bypass outbound web filters and other network restrictions to the API.
 This would work for pretty much any REST api or simple website.

+#
+Showing code with new custom URL that will reverse proxy our traffic between our client and OpenAI's API.
 ![](Testing1.png)
+#
+Testing the new url and getting our response:
 ![](Testing2.png)
+#
+Showing a PCAP that only shows the DNS request go out, and the TLS session between our end point and client, and not openapi's.
 ![](Testing3.png)